twitchax/rtz/README.md

   * `default = ["cli"]`
   * `full = ["tz-ned", "self-contained"]`
 * Datasets:
-  * `tz-ned`: enables the Natural Earth time zone dataset, and the associated produced library functions.
+  * `tz-ned`: enables the [Natural Earth](https://www.naturalearthdata.com/) time zone dataset, and the associated produced library functions.
+  * `tz-osm`: enables the [OpenStreetMap](https://www.openstreetmap.org/) time zone dataset, and the associated produced library functions.
 * Binary configuration:
   * `cli`: enables the CLI features, and can be removed if only compiling the library.
   * `self-contained`: enables the self-contained features, which build with datasets embedded into the binary.
   * `double-precision`: uses `f64`s every for `Geometry` and `Polygon` data types, which is more accurate but fatter than `f32`s.
+  * `unsimplified`: produces unsimplified data caches.
+Requires more binary / memory overhead, but is more accurate.
 * Special Modifiers:
   * `wasm`: enables the WASM features, and is required to build an NPM package via `wasm-pack`.
   * `web = ["full"]`: enables the `serve` subcommand, which starts a Rocket web server that can respond to time zone requests.